uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T2/Rio Mestapha.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the "Basilisk" - Multiplicative space
+## Incomplete Velto Oktae: Sign of the "Basilisk" - Multiplicative space
 ___
 Can create an infinite amount of these windows which can only be used by the user and people he chooses.
 Can also only be seen by those chosen people.
 ___